-Any surplus deductible operating expenses are transferred to the GAT under section DV 2 of the Income Tax Act 2007 (refer notes 6 and 7).
+Any surplus deductible operating expenses are transferred to the GAT under the Tax Act (refer notes 6 and 7).

-17.18 ACCRUED BENEFITS
+18.18 ACCRUED BENEFITS

 The liability for accrued benefits is the Scheme's present obligation to pay benefits to contributors and beneficiaries and has been calculated as the difference between the carrying amounts of the Scheme's assets and the carrying amounts of the Scheme's liabilities, as at balance date.